 Meeting Minutes

-The regular meeting of the City of Northfield Council was held on Monday March 2, 2026 at Storypoint.
+The regular meeting of the City of Northfield Council was held on Monday April 6, 2026 at Storypoint.

-• Council members absent: Gay Harmon
+• Council members absent: Larry Shaefer

-• City officials present: Mayor Randolph Chappell, City Engineer Adrian Oliver, Treasurer Charles Veeneman, and City Clerk Lucy Martin
+• City officials present: Mayor Randolph Chappell, Police Chief Tom David, and City Clerk Lucy Martin

-The meeting was called to order at 6:10 p.m. by Mayor Randolph Chappell.
+The meeting was called to order at 6:00 p.m. by Mayor Randolph Chappell.

 Minutes

-Minutes for the January 2026 meeting were approved.
+Minutes for the March 2026 meeting were approved.

 Visitor issues